samuelroland/ctp/README.md

 Robot <|-- Roboto
 ```

-We want to remove these 2 attributes and use 2 associations instead
+In generated diagram, we want to remove these 2 attributes and use 2 associations instead
 ```
 class Game {
 	- robots: std::vector<RobotState>